postmanlabs/labs-docs/v6/pro/integrations/webhooks.md

 [![custom_webhook](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/webhooks_view1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/webhooks_view1.png)

 Click **View Details** to go to the Webhooks main interface.
-You also can click **Configured Integrations** tab to set up other integrations, view available integrations for Custom Webhooks, or view all configured integrations.
+You can also click **Configured Integrations** tab to set up other integrations, view available integrations for Custom Webhooks, or view all configured integrations.

 [![webhooks_view2](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/webhooks_view2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/webhooks_view2.png)

 ### Back up your Postman Collections
 It’s important to back up your Postman Collections for safekeeping.
-Custom webhook helps you do this with services like Box (a cloud-based storage solution).
+Custom webhook helps you do this with any service you use like Box (a cloud-based storage solution).

 To back up your Postman Collections in Custom webhooks: